How Long Does a Roof Replacement Take?

 There can be many problems that are beneath the surface of your roof shingles.
 Structural roof failures are caused by these conditions:

-• Deterioration and water intrusion - Wood structures that are regularly or continually exposed to water can be attacked by mold and bacteria that ultimately cause them to decompose.
-Metal components, including metal truss plates, bar joists, and roof decking, can also be affected and weakened by rust and corrosion.
+Wood structures exposed to ongoing water can suffer from mold and bacterial attacks, eventually leading to decomposition.
+Metal components, like metal truss plates, bar joists, and roof decking, can also deteriorate from rust and corrosion over time.

 Roofing underlayment is what lies between the shingles and the roof sheathing, or roof deck, which is typically either plywood, fiberglass paper, or felt.
 It is installed directly on the roof deck and provides a secondary layer of protection from the elements, including rain, snow, and wind.